 No, the Scholarship will be awarded independently of your teacher training.
-You must apply for a mathematics teacher training place and receive an offer before starting in September 2017.
+You must apply for a secondary mathematics teacher training place and receive an offer before starting in September 2018.
 You can apply for our Scholarship at any time in this process.

 Can I do my teacher training part time and still receive the Scholarship?

 You are still eligible for the same Scholarship, but the payments will be spread out throughout your training period.